Skip to main content

 The capabilities behind the reporting:

-- CSV and Markdown Exports.
-Clean exports for QBRs, board decks, and downstream BI work.
+• PDF, CSV, and Markdown Exports.
+Clean exports for executive reporting, QBRs, board decks, spreadsheet work, BI, and AI/LLM analysis.

-- Enterprise API Export.
-Tenant-scoped API access can expose analytics endpoints for buyers who want data in their own warehouse.
+• Enterprise API Export.
+Tenant-scoped API access can expose analytics and reporting endpoints for buyers who want data in their own warehouse, internal tools, or agent workflows.

 Website Intelligence and conversion attribution